jsoverson/preprocess/README.md

 ### Simple syntax

 The most basic usage is for files that only have two states, non-processed and processed.
-In this case, your directives for exclude are removed after the `preprocess` task
+In this case, your `@exclude` directives are removed after preprocessing

 ```html
 <body>